G0PLY/DCLXVI_X/README.md

 Modified weapon and armor requirements,

-NPCs no longer repair or recharge items (cain wont identify in future),
+NPCs no longer repair or recharge items,

+Cain no longer identifies items,

 Must kill Diablo to advance difficulty,